-- Press both buttons for 3-5 seconds. - ✓ The Setup menu is displayed.
+- Press and hold both buttons for 3 5 seconds. - ✓ The Setup menu is displayed.
 The UNIT display flashes. - Press one of the buttons to select UNIT for the speed in kilometers KM/H or miles M/H.

-7.6 Setting the clock
+7.6 Adjusting the clock

-- Press both buttons for 3-5 seconds.

 - ✓ The Setup menu is displayed.
-The UNIT display flashes.

-- Wait for the menu of the clock

-to flash. - Press one of the buttons to select the 24h or 12h display of the clock.
+The UNIT display flashes. - Press one of the buttons to select the 24h or 12h display of the clock.